Good Friday

 The date of Good Friday varies from one year to the next in both the Gregorian and Julian calendars.
 Eastern and Western Christianity disagree over the computation of the date of Easter and therefore of Good Friday.
-Good Friday is a widely instituted legal holiday around the world, including in most Western countries and 12 U.S. states.
-Some predominantly Christian countries, such as Germany, have laws prohibiting certain acts such as dancing and horse racing, in remembrance of the somber nature of Good Friday.
+Good Friday is a widely instituted legal holiday around the world.
+Some predominantly Christian countries, such as Germany, have laws prohibiting certain acts—public dancing, horse racing—in remembrance of the sombre nature of Good Friday.